veronicavlee89/thermostat/README.md

 3. Decrease Temp with Down function assume that when we use the down function it decreases temp by 1

+4. Set minimum temperature to 18 degrees.

+5. Set maximum temperature to 25 degrees with POWERSAVING mode on.

+6. Maximum temperature is 32 when POWERSAVING mode is off.

 Input | Output
 Call function | 19